joaquinmaciias/Head-Soccer-Unity/README.md

 After deciding the Game Mode, the user/s must decide the real world players they are going to take to the game.
 When they are ready, they respective match will be launched.
 If the selected GameMode is survival, when a match is finished, the game will launch the next oponent.

 The player controls are quite easy.
 When playing against the AI, the user control the right hand side player and moves it with the arrows.
 The kick is with the space bar.
 However, when you play against another user, the player on the left hand side uses w/s/a/d to move the player and kicks with the TAB.
 Other controls like pausing the menu (P) or executing an action (Enter or Escape) are described in game.

+Final version of the game is in the .zip folder, with the executable Build in the other .zip.